Time-Based Media Art Conservation

-Technology-based artworks are referred to as Time-Based Media works, and are characterized by having a durational element, such as sound, slide, film, video, software, performance, light, movement, or internet, that unfolds to the viewer over time.
+Technology-based artworks are referred to as Time-Based Media works and are characterized by having a durational element, such as sound, performance, light, or movement, that unfolds to the viewer over time via slide, film, video, software, or the internet.
 Since these artworks are subject to technical and technological obsolescence, it is often left to the conservator to identify, acknowledge, and respect the conceptual nature of these works.
 Technology-based art is considered to be more sensitive to damage, loss, misinterpretation, and incorrect installation than a traditional artwork, due to its very specific and sensitive relationship of time, space, and concept.

 Sign up to our mailing list